 What are the symptoms of coeliac disease?

-The symptoms of coeliac disease are different for everyone, depending on the person's age and degree of damage to the bowel.
+The symptoms of coeliac disease are different for everyone, depending on your age and degree of damage to your bowel.
 They can be similar to those of several other conditions, such as irritable bowel syndrome, which can complicate diagnosis.

 In adults, common symptoms include:

-- diarrhoea: this may begin at any age and is often present for years prior to diagnosis.
-It may first appear after other illnesses (e.g. gastroenteritis) or following significant health events such as surgery, or pregnancy and childbirth
+- diarrhoea, which may begin at any age and is often present for years prior to diagnosis – it may first appear after other illnesses such as a tummy bug (gastroenteritis) or following significant health events such as surgery or pregnancy and childbirth

 - tiredness, weakness and lack of energy